 2. Gastritis

 What to do: You are advised to see your doctor for assessment to determine whether you have stomach inflammation.
 Once identified, treatment can be initiated.
 Usually it involves the use of stomach protectors to prevent further inflammation.
 These medications work by creating a barrier to block stomach acid from irritating stomach tissue, which promotes healing and relieves symptoms.
-Learn more about how gastritis is treated.
+Learn more about the gastritis treatment your doctor may recommend.

 Diet also plays a role in decreasing stomach inflammation.
 You should avoid spicy foods, sauces, fatty foods and alcohol, for example.
 Read more about what foods you should eat and what to avoid when treating gastritis.